As a leading NetSuite Solution Provider we are often asked questions related to NetSuite's pricing & licensing model.

 Now for certain roles with limited needs inside of NetSuite, it could make sense to have users share a common login but generally its a best practice to have a user license assigned to a single person.

 There are a handful of user types, the most common being a full user license.
-A full user license is $XX/month (click to reveal).
 A full user will have access to all areas of the application granted to them by their permissions and role-based security.
 A full user license is required for anyone that needs to transact in the system on a routine basis.

 A second common user type is the Employee Self-Service license.
 These licenses are sold in packs of five for the price of one.
 Employee Self-Service licenses ideal for people who need to enter/ track time against a project, create/track expense reports and track and enter PTO.
 However, this is the extent of their usability within NetSuite

 Then there are less common user types, which are necessary for customers that deploy specific advanced modules.
 Examples include Oracle NetSuite Planning & Budgeting Cloud Service Users and NetSuite OpenAir Users.
 We'll leave these out for now.